5 (Awesome) Reasons to Include Okinawa in Your Trip to Japan - Japanspecialist

 Blue Seal has made a name of its own all over Japan and you can even find some Blue Seal shops or retailers in Tokyo now, but the brand is originated in Okinawa and offers pretty Okinawan flavours such as shikuwasa (local kind of citrus), satsuma imo (purple sweet potato) or salty chinsuko.
 Definitely unique!

-5. The Best Resorts in Japan Are in Okinawa
+Extra: The Best Holiday Resorts in Japan Are in Okinawa

 We told you in the introduction that Okinawa is often seen as a perfect resort location.
 Couples, groups of friends often pick the islands when looking for a resting holiday in a high-end resort with direct access to the sea.
 A simple “Okinawa resort hotel” research will give you a sample of all the wonderful places you could stay in, from very affordable to the biggest holiday splurge of your life!